 “It was truly amazing to see Molly blossom.
 Her attendance improved dramatically and most importantly, she was more eager to learn.
 She passed both her ICT and Maths L2 exam first time.
 Working with her on a regular basis, we helped her build her confidence and learn new skills.
 She’s now qualified with a bright future.”

-For more information about how tpm supports its apprentices and other students please contact Louise Hazley
+For more information about how tpm supports its apprentices and other learners please contact Louise Hazley